 Photo: Night view of N Seoul Tower

-Rising up from the summit of Namsan Mountain (262m) is a beloved city landmark that has come to represent the city itself: N Seoul Tower (236m).
-Upon completion of construction in 1975 and since then, the tower has been a favorite attraction for both locals and international visitors.
+Rising up from the summit of Namsan Mountain (262m) is a beloved city landmark that has come to represent the city itself: N Seoul Tower.
+Since the completion of construction in 1975, the tower has been a favorite attraction for both locals and international visitors.

-Located on the second floor of the N tower, there is a unique restroom called 'Sky Restroom' as it is situated at the highest ground level in Seoul's downtown.
-For men's room, the special feature lies in the glass wall that is built all directions.
-Don't worry about privacy as the glass walls have a special coating and that the inside will not be seen from outside, while it still offers clear views from inside.
-It might sound a little strange to be enjoying views while taking care of one's business, but it surely will be one memorable experience for some!
+Located on the fourth floor of the tower, there is a unique restroom called “Sky Restroom,” the highest bathroom in all of Seoul.
+For the men's room, the special feature lies in the glass wall directly behind the urinals.
+Don't worry about privacy as the glass walls have a special coating, hiding the inside, while it still offers clear views out.
+It might sound a little strange to be enjoying views while taking care of one's business, but it surely will be a memorable experience for some!

-Roof Terrace is an expansive outdoor observatory on the annex building of N Seoul Tower.
-But it is more known for lovebird to promise their unfailing loves.
+Roof Terrace is an expansive outdoor observatory on the annex building off N Seoul Tower’s second floor.
+More than for the view it offers, it is more known as a place for lovebirds to declare their unfailing love.
 Several years ago, a TV program's main characters visited the terrace and attached 2 padlocks to the fence as a symbol of their love.
-Until today, tens of thousands of love locks can be found hanging around the terrace each day.
+Since that moment, tens of thousands of love locks can be found hanging around the terrace each day.

 The observatory of N Seoul Tower offers a 360-degree panoramic view of Seoul as well as information on Seoul and Namsan Mountain.
-On the second floor (T2) there are also a souvenir shop and a snack shop serving coffee, other beverages, cakes, and cookies.
 To get to the observatory, buy a ticket from the ticket desk at the Plaza Square or on the basement level.

 The revolving restaurant N-Grill atop N Seoul Tower is the ultimate dating spot and is frequently used as the scene of marriage proposals.
 Though the full-course meals and elegant interior are excellent in their own rite, it is the restaurant's panoramic views of the city that are sure to impress.
 As diners enjoy their meal, the restaurant slowly rotates counterclockwise, making a full revolution every 1 hour and 40 minutes.
 All tables are set facing the windows, assuring you with the "best seat in the house" no matter where you sit.

 HanCook is a Korean-style buffet restaurant popular among family visitors.
 It offers a classic ambience and about 30 different dishes.
 Most tables accommodate up to four guests.
-There's packaged program readily available, which visitors can purchase then enjoy the combined benefit of tour to observatory as well as dinner at HanCook at lowered prices than regulars.
+There's packaged program readily available, which visitors can purchase to enjoy the combined benefit of touring the observatory as well as dinner at HanCook at a lower price.

 This souvenir shop has a cozy and welcoming ambience.
-Among the usual souvenirs, padlocks, Korean traditional gift items, and various stationeries are available for purchase.
+Among the usual souvenirs, visitors can also find padlocks, Korean traditional gift items, and stationery available for purchase.
 Locks can be attached to the nearby fence as part of the well-known tradition of "love locks" started by a popular Korean drama.

-- No. 2: Chungmuro Station (Seoul Subway Lines 3 & 4), Exit 2 (in front of the Daehan Cinema) or Dongguk University Station (Seoul Subway Line 3), Exit 6.
+- Circulation Bus No. 2: Chungmuro Station (Seoul Subway Lines 3 & 4), Exit 2 (in front of the Daehan Cinema) or Dongguk University Station (Seoul Subway Line 3), Exit 6.

 (Operating hours 07:00-23:30)

-- No. 3: Seoul Station (Seoul Subway Line 1 & 4), Exit 9 or Itaewon Station (Seoul Subway Line 6), Exit 4 or Hangangjin Station (Seoul Subway Line 6), Exit 2.
+- Circulation Bus No. 3: Seoul Station (Seoul Subway Lines 1 & 4), Exit 9 or Itaewon Station (Seoul Subway Line 6), Exit 4 or Hangangjin Station (Seoul Subway Line 6), Exit 2.